-The following new accounting standards takes effect for annual reporting periods beginning on or after 1 January 2019:
+In addition, the following accounting standards took effect for annual reporting periods beginning on or after 1 January 2019:

-This means that the revenue and income recognition contained in AASB 1004 Contributions and AASB 118 Revenue will no longer be applicable.
+The introduction of these standards meant that the revenue and income recognition contained in AASB 1004 Contributions and AASB 118 Revenue are no longer applicable.

-The ACNC has also developed general guidance on how some of the new accounting standards may affect common aspects of accounting for charities.
+The ACNC has developed general guidance on how some of the changed standards may affect common aspects of charities' accounting.

 The AASB regularly issues exposure drafts and consultation papers as part of their consultative process before making a new Australian standard or amending an existing standard.